bckohan/lahop-tracker/README.md

 out the form anyway to get notified of updates.

 ## Suggested Operation
-If using this tracker as part of an organization where multiple people will be submitting HOPs, its suggested to devote one gmail address to be the submitter email.
+If using this tracker as part of an organization where multiple people will be submitting HOPs, I suggest devoting one gmail address to be the submitter email.
 All hops should be submitted using that gmail address and this script will run only on that address.
 HOP submitters should then use their own phone number when they submit the HOP.
 The email forwarding feature of this script lets users map their phone number to their email address so any communications from LAHSA regarding that user's